-In the 16th century, the citadel came under attack three times by the Mughal Empire and the third time round, Rana Udai Singh fled Chittaur to establish a new capital, now known as Udaipur.
-He left behind two 16 year old heroes; Jaimal of Bednore and Patta of Kelwa to defend the city and they did just that valiantly until they attained martyrdom.
+In the 16th century, the citadel came under attack three times by the Mughal Empire, and the third time around, Rana Udai Singh fled Chittaur to establish a new capital, now known as Udaipur.
+He left behind two 16-year-old heroes; Jaimal of Bednore and Patta of Kelwa to defend the city and they did just that valiantly until they attained martyrdom.

-With such a illustrious history, Chittaurgarh is a great destination for tourist buffs.
+With such an illustrious history, Chittaurgarh is a great destination for tourist buffs.

 In terms of shopping, the beautiful wooden toys made in Bassi village near Chittaurgarh are the best buys of the region.
-Thewa articles from Pratapgarh, the printed fabric from Akola and leather mojris from Gangrar are also interesting artefacts to own.
-Other shopping streets in the region include Sadar Bazaar, Rana Sangha Market nad Fort Road Market.
+Thewa articles from Pratapgarh, the printed fabric from Akola, and leather mojris from Gangrar are also interesting artifacts to own.
+Other shopping streets in the region include Sadar Bazaar, Rana Sangha Market, and Fort Road Market.